degski/Sax/README.md

 Just pass in a STL-string, followed by a number of delimiters (string-literals). **The order of the passed-in delimiters is important as the delimiters are applied left to right on the (sub-strings) of the previous parsing pass.**

-    std::string s { "Tom and Jerry" };
+    std::string s { "Cheech and Chong" };
     auto vector = sax::string_split ( s, "and" );

-    returns a vector of strings "Tom" and "Jerry".
+    returns a vector of strings "Cheech" and "Chong".

     Leading and trailing white-space is trimmed by default.